In this counseling answer:

 I am sorry to hear of the difficulties you are going through in the social areas of your life.
 It is wonderful that you place great emphasis on building a relationship with Allah as well as learning of Islam, but as a human being, you also need friends and good companions to do things with and learn from.

 Sadly, when some revert to Islam, they often find it difficult to know where and how to fit in due to some sisters seeming to be standoffish.
-Although this should not be a problem in our ummah, often it is due to culture, traditions, long-standing friendships, etc. Sometimes, sisters are not aware of a new revert Muslim’s need of friends and, thus, the revert is left on her own.
+Although this should not be a problem in our ummah, often it is due to culture, traditions, long-standing friendships, etc. Sometimes, sisters are not aware of a new revert Muslim’s need for friends and, thus, the revert is left on her own.
 May Allah touch the hearts of these Muslimahs and make them more welcoming and inclusive of others.

 Also, there are Muslim meet-ups all over.
 If you google “Muslim Meet Up” in your area, you may find some Islamic groups who meet and study Islam while also engaging in fun, social activities.
 If you use Facebook, there are groups for reverts which may prove to be encouraging and useful.